Directors & Officers Insurance

 - Some listed businesses are intrinsically exposed to more risk.
 Natural resources companies and those trading in often unfamiliar and less stable jurisdictions face a higher hazard.

-- Any company that has extensive US exposure is inherently higher hazard than one that does not.
+- Any company that has extensive US exposure is inherently more exposed to risk than one that does not.

 - Shell companies require detailed attention, as do some foreign domiciled companies.